 Aerobic exercise can help you control your weight, reduce your risk of illness, strengthen your heart and boost your mood.
 Participating in regular aerobic exercise can also help you live longer.
 To enjoy these benefits, just choose the training method that fits with your lifestyle and try to do it at least 30 minutes most days.

 Read more: 8 Cardio Workouts that Even Men Will Love

 Going for a long, slow run or walk is considered continuous training.
 Also known as endurance training, this method involves performing an exercise at the same effort level for 20 to 60 minutes or more without resting, says the American Council on Exercise.
 Many beginners like this training because it does not require special equipment and can be performed anywhere.

 Run hard for three minutes, walk for one minute, then repeat.
 This is an example of interval training.
-It involves “alternating short bursts of intense activity with an active recovery” says ACE.
-With interval training you can actually do more work than with continuous training.
-Plan your intervals, or try a less-structured method known as fartlek training, in which you set each interval depending on how you feel.
-For a fun fartlek workout, try running as fast as you can to the next driveway and then walking to the street corner.
-Keep changing the landmarks, interval length and speed until you’ve gone a set distance or time.
+It involves alternating short bursts of intense activity with an active recovery.
+With interval training you can actually do more work than with continuous training because you incorporate brief bouts of rest to recover and renew between each hard effort.